thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/integrations/sia-connect.md

 #### Installing SIA Connect

 In our case, we installed SIA Connect as a <b>.deb</b> package.
 You can find the official installation guide [here](https://help.sia-connect.com/en_US/linux-installation/install-sia-connect-on-linux){:target="_blank"}.
 Additionally, you can install SIA Connect as a Docker image [here](https://help.sia-connect.com/en_US/docker/install-sia-connect-using-docker){:target="_blank"}.
-After successful installation, go to the default host <b>127.0.0.1:80</b> where the Web UI is running (or another host, depending on your settings).
+After successful installation, navigate to the default host <b>127.0.0.1:80</b> where the Web UI is running (host might differ, depending on your settings).

 {% include images-gallery.liquid imageCollection="installing-sia-connect" %}

-You need to log in and provide your LICENSE key, or you can use the demo version, which has a 30-minute session limit.
+You need to log in and provide your LICENSE key.
+Alternatively, you can use the demo version, which has a 30-minute session limit.

 #### Installing OPC-UA connector

 Now, we have to download <b>OPC-UA</b> connector.
-For this purpose, use the following steps:
+For this purpose, follow these steps:

 - Navigate to "<b>Connectors</b>" page in the side menu;
 - Click on "<b>Search for Connector to download & install</b>" input field, and start typing the connector name - "<b>OPC-UA</b>";